Navigating Your Trust Issues in a Relationship

 Look at your relationship as a building process.
 Instead of looking at all the ways that you have failed in a relationship – think of the bright side.
 When you fall, you have to get back up with different eyes.
 Give yourself kindness.
 When it comes to trust, work to pick up the pieces.
 Think of the ways that you can be modified and better.
 Utilize the knowledge, skills, and experiences to move forward and construct your life in a way that you want it to be.

-This blog post is a recap from my YouTube channel.
+This blog post is a recap on my YouTube channel.
 Watch the video How To Rebuild Trust In Your Relationship.